tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 ## GOT and PLT

 To see how the GOT and PLT are used to achieve run time linking we create a new set of test files. `libGOT.c` contains a single global varible and 2 functions.
 One to increment it and one to dec it.
-Our test driver `got.c` will simply call this increment function 3 times.
+Our test driver `got.c` will simply call these functions 3 times each.

 `libGOT.c`:
 ```C